freddiewrites/freddiewrites.github.io/_posts/2015-11-06-the-ad-that-ate-itself.markdown

 title:  "The ad that ate itself"
 date:   2015-11-06 12:00:00 -0500
 categories: thoughts
+excerpt: Dissecting the iconic John Lewis Christmas ad, and wondering what comes next for the format.
 ---
 John Lewis, we have a problem.
 The annual Christmas ad is starting to show its age.
 This isn’t a blow-by-blow post-mortem of [#ManOnTheMoon](https://www.youtube.com/watch?v=wuz2ILq4UeA), though.